 The simplest scenario for GlueX is if the electron beam is unpolarized.
 The beam in the LEP ring was naturally polarized to a high degree by the process of synchrotron radiation, but the relaxation time for that process was on the order of hours, whereas the CEBAF beam spends only microseconds circulating in the machine.
 On that basis it appears unlikely that the beam can acquire a significant spontaneous polarization during acceleration, so the polarization of the beam delivered to Hall D should be controlled at the source.
 The GlueX requirement for the precision with which we know the average degree of linear polarization in the photon beam is 1-2% absolute.
-Knowing that the polarization of the electron beam is zero at a similar level of precision should be sufficient.
+Knowing that the polarization of the sufficient.